 “The chairman is responsible for leadership of the Board and ensuring its effectiveness on all aspects of its role.”

 George Elliott was appointed Chairman of the Board in August 2007, shortly before the Company listed on the AIM market.
 At that time the then Board satisfied themselves that he was independent, fulfilling the requirements of the Code.
 George has a depth of experience both as Chairman and a non-executive director for a number of other companies, including other listed companies, details of which can be found in the Directors’ biographies in the ‘Board of Directors’ section of this website.
+As noted above, George does not intend to stand for re-election as a Director of the Company at the upcoming AGM and intends to step down as Chairman; the search for his successor is underway.
+The Board will ensure that upon appointment of a successor all requirements of the Code relating to this appointment will be met.

 “As part of their role as members of a unitary board, non-executive directors should constructively challenge and help develop proposals on strategy.”